Some compact-like properties in non-archimedean functional analysis: topological stability of complete metrizable local compactoids

 \section{topological stability of complete metrizable local compactoids}

-In this section, we will prove \eqref{ooo}.
+In this section, we will prove Theorem \ref{thmooo}.
 This result has been already proved in \cite[Theorem 5.4.8]{mod}.
 We will give another proof which is based on the weak topology.
-It has been known that complete metrizable compactoids and c-comact sets are topologically stable (\eqref{jjj}, \eqref{ppp}).
+It has been known that complete metrizable compactoids and c-comact sets are topologically stable (Propositions \ref{propjjj} and \ref{propppp}).

 \begin{prop}[{\cite[Theorem 3.2]{top}}] Let $A$ be a complete absolutely convex metrizable compactoid in a Hausdorff locally convex space $(E,\tau)$.
 Let $\tau_1$ be a Hausdorff locally convex topology on $E$, weaker than or equal to $\tau$.
 Then $\tau = \tau_1$ on $A$. \end{prop}